brightdolphins/BrightDolphinsWebsite/README.md

 - __Add a member__ - Hover over any member ▹ right click ▹ Duplicate ▹ move it to the section you want ▹ Change Image/Name/Job/Description on the left menu

+> [!WARNING]
-_Each row shouldn't have more than 3 people if there are more please move it to the new row by clicking the Plus icon on top of any section then move it to where it should be._
+> Each row shouldn't have more than 3 people if there are more please move it to the new row by clicking the Plus icon on top of any section then move it to where it should be._

 ## Careers